openmindculture/wp_template/README.md

 'wp plugin install incompatibility-status updraftplus --activate';
 ```

-Some commercial / padi plugins cannot be installed automatically.
+Some commercial / paid plugins cannot be installed automatically.
 They have to be uploaded or installed manually later.

 ### Configure WordPress Core, Web Server, PHP Version used

-Modify [docker/wordpress.Dockerfile](./docker/wordpress.Dockerfile) to choose one of various predefined configurations using different PHP versions like 7.4, 8.0, 8.1 etc. and popular web servers like Apache or nginx to copy our customer's web hosting provider's technical setup as best as possible.
+Modify [docker/WordPress.Dockerfile](./docker/WordPress.Dockerfile) to choose one of various predefined configurations using different PHP versions like 7.4, 8.0, 8.1 etc. and popular web servers like Apache or nginx to copy our customer's web hosting provider's technical setup as good as possible.

-See https://hub.docker.com/_/wordpress/ for available docker tags, or keep `wordpress:latest` for the lastest stable release.
+See https://hub.docker.com/_/wordpress/ for available docker tags, or keep `wordpress:latest` for the newest (latest) stable release.

 ```Dockerfile
 FROM wordpress:latest